budlabs/youtube/letslinux/045-Dr-Dirthack-Mouseback/README.md

+These are the shownotes for the video:
-# Doctor Dirthack prescribes: Mouseback
+# [Doctor Dirthack prescribes: Mouseback][vidlink]

 Bind the backbutton on the mouse (`Button8`) to <kbd>BackSpace</kbd> to be able to delete text only by using the mouse.